 Humidifiers are a great way to protect your guitar while it’s stored away in a case.
 Dry periods of weather can create dips, bends, and even cracks in your guitar.
 Keeping the humidity in check ensures that the wood in your guitar receives the right amount of moisture and stays healthy.

-If you need a suggestion for a humidifier, check out the [amazon link=”B0002D0COE” title=”D’Addario acoustic guitar humidifier” /].
-Simply wet the sponge every 3-4 days and insert the humidifier between the strings in the soundhole every time you put it away in its case after you’re done playing.
+If you need a suggestion for a humidifier, check out this one from D’Addario.
+Simply wet the sponge every 3-4 days and insert the humidifier between the strings in the soundhole.

 7. Be Careful Not to Scratch or Ding Your Guitar